Reclaim PPI: the insider's guide

 Is paying a firm to reclaim PPI worthwhile?

-CMC's offer to deal with PPI complaints directly with the lender but they also charge a large amount of commission on any refund payable and will still have to obtain detailed information in order to process the claim.
+CMCs seem attractive because they take over the job of dealing with the PPI seller directly, but they also charge a large amount of commission on any refund payable and they still have to obtain the same detailed information from us as the lender would themselves to process the claim.

 Making a claim to the lender directly is easy.
-In fact, most lender's websites now contain full details on how to lodge a claim or this can be done by calling into the local branch and asking for guidance.
+In fact, most lender's websites now contain full details on how to lodge a claim, or we can call into a local branch to ask for guidance.

 There's no need to pay a claims management company at all.